Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{lem} Let $S\sqcup T[1]$ be a semibrick pair of rank 2, let $\alpha$ be the green arc corresponding to $S$, and let $\beta$ be the red arc corresponding to $T$.
-Assume that $\alpha$ and $\beta$ do not share any endpoints.
-Then they do not cross in their interiors. \end{lem} \begin{proof} Assume that $\alpha$ and $\beta$ cross in their interiors and do not share any endpoints. \cite[Lemma~4.2.7]{BCZ} says that there exists an arc $\gamma$ that is a predecessor closed subarc of either $\alpha$ or $\beta$ which is also a successor closed subarc of the other.
-If $\gamma$ is a predecessor closed subarc of $\alpha$ and a successor closed subarc of $\beta$, then there exists a corresponding brick $M_\gamma$ such that $S$ surjects onto $M_\gamma$, and $M_\gamma$ maps into $T$.
-However this violates the definition of a semibrick pair.

-Therefore, $\gamma$ must be a predecessor closed subarc of $\beta$ and a successor closed subarc of $\alpha$.
-By the same reasoning as above, there exsts a nonzero homomorphism from $T$ to $S$.
-We argue below that this homomorphism corresponds to an extension in $\Ext(S,T)$.
-An explicit example is shown in Figure \ref{fig:ext}.

-In \cite{BDMHY}, the authors study the combinatorics of gentle algebras, and give an explicit description of the basis for $\Ext(S,T)$.
-In particular, they show that certain nonzero homorphisms from $T$ to $S$ give rise to a extension with decomposable middle term.
+In \cite{BDMHY}, the authors study the combinatorics of gentle algebras, and give an explicit basis of $\Ext_\Lambda^1(S,T)$ for any indecomposable modules $S$ and $T$.
+In particular, they show that certain nonzero homomorphisms from $T$ to $S$ give rise to extensions with decomposable middle terms.
 Such homomorphisms are called \emph{two-sided graph maps}.
-See \cite[Definition~2.6 and Section~8.1]{BDMHY} and \cite{schroer}.
-In the following paragraphs we define the arc-analog of two-sided graph maps, and call them \emph{two-sided arc maps}.
+See \cite[Definition~2.6]{BDMHY}.
+In the first of our four lemmas, we use the arc-analog of two-sided graph maps, which we call \emph{two-sided arc maps}.

+In what follows, it will be useful to consider ``empty'' arcs.
+More precisely, for $i \in [n+1]$, we define the \emph{empty arc} at the node $i$ to have top and bottom endpoint both equal to $i$.
+We emphasize that empty arcs are not arcs in the sense of Definition~\ref{def:red_arc}.
+Thus for consistency, we will use the term ``possibly empty arc'' if we wish to consider both arcs (in the sense of Defintion~\ref{def:red_arc}) and empty arcs.